x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/clients-and-mobile-in-exchange-online/outlook-for-ios-and-android/secure-outlook-for-ios-and-android.md

 For information on how to create or modify an existing mobile device mailbox policy, see [Mobile device mailbox policies in Exchange Online](../../clients-and-mobile-in-exchange-online/exchange-activesync/mobile-device-mailbox-policies.md).

 In addition, Outlook for iOS and Android supports Exchange Online's device-wipe capability.
-When executed, only the app is wiped, because Exchange Online considers the Outlook for iOS and Android app as the mobile device.
-For more information on how to perform a remote wipe, see [Perform a remote wipe on a mobile phone](https://docs.microsoft.com/Exchange/clients/exchange-activesync/remote-wipe).

-> [!NOTE]
-> Outlook for iOS and Android only supports the "Wipe Data" remote wipe command and does not support "Account Only Remote Wipe Device" as defined in the Exchange Admin Center.
-For more information on how to perform a remote wipe, see [Perform a remote wipe on a mobile phone](https://docs.microsoft.com/Exchange/clients/exchange-activesync/remote-wipe).
+With Outlook, a remote wipe only wipes data within the Outlook app itself and does not trigger a full device wipe.
+For more information on how to perform a remote wipe, see [Perform a remote wipe on a mobile phone](../../../ExchangeServer/clients/exchange-activesync/remote-wipe.md).

 ### Device access policy